 If you’re unsure about the more rigid construction of the molded foam seats or don’t see one that looks just right for you, try this one!
 Probably the best kayak seat for fishing on our list for you anglers out there.

-Best for ultimate comfort and cushion with a softer feel overall.
+Best For: Paddlers looking for ultimate comfort and cushion with a softer feel overall.

 Brooklyn Kayak Company is bringing us a molded foam kayak seat for sit on top boats.
 This is one to compare to our review of the Kerco sit on top seat from earlier.